6.1 Children Living in Households where there is substance misuse: Guidance

 Professionals who are concerned about the children of parents (or carers) who misuse substances should follow the BSCP's Neglect Guidance.
 Professionals should use risk assessment to assess the extent to which substance misuse is likely to be impacting on the unborn child or on the ability of the adults to safely parent their child/children.
 In line with the Thresholds document, consideration should be given to making a referral to Children’s Social Care using the Multi-Agency Referral Form (MARF).

 Where a referral is deemed by Children’s Social Care to meet the threshold for level 3, appropriate action will be taken to assign this to the most appropriate agency to lead a coordinated, multi-agency, Early Help response to meet the needs of the whole family.
-This may be done via the Early Help Panel process.
+Early Help in Buckinghamshire is now provided by the Family Support Service.

 Where the child/children are deemed to be suffering, or are at risk of suffering, significant harm (level 4), statutory safeguarding processes will be followed, led by Children’s Social Care.
 Relevant agencies will be involved in the initial assessment and strategy meeting, which will determine the most appropriate course of action.